-1.3.2.2.2 The Assistant Dean of Clinical Sciences
+1.4.2.4.1 The Assistant Dean of Clinical Sciences

-FUNCTION OF JOB: Under the direction of the Associate Dean for Predoctoral Clinical Education, the Assistant Dean of Clinical Sciences is responsible for the Year 1 and 2 clinical curriculum and supervises the administrative department chair of the Department of Clinical Science faculty and the Clinical Evaluation Center.
+FUNCTION OF JOB: Under the direction of the Associate Dean of Clinical Education, the Assistant Dean of Clinical Sciences is responsible for the administration of the Clinical Education Center and the Year 1 and 2 clinical curriculum, working with the chairs of Osteopathic Principles and Practices and Clinical Sciences.

-1.3.2.2.3 The Regional Assistant Deans
+1.4.2.4.2 The Regional Assistant Deans

-FUNCTION OF JOB: Under direction of the Associate Dean for Predoctoral Education, each osteopathic physician in this position serves as the chief academic, administrative, financial and public relations liaison for WVSOM at the specified statewide campus region.
+FUNCTION OF JOB: Under direction of the Associate Dean of Clinical Education, each osteopathic physician in this position serves as the chief academic, administrative, financial and public relations liaison for WVSOM at the specified statewide campus region.